slim-template/slim/README.md

     <body><p>This is a test of the text block.</p></body>

-  The left margin is set at the indent of the pipe + one space.
+  If the text starts on the same line, the left margin is set at the indent of the pipe + one space.
   Any additional spaces will be copied over.

     body